 Five Trust-Building Actions for the First Month

 2. Fix one small thing fast.
 Find a frustration the team shares.
 Fix it in week one.
-This earns Orange Sky trust and shows everyone you listen.
+This earns Natural Orange Sky trust and shows everyone you listen.

 4. Check in personally.
 Schedule brief one-on-ones focused on the person, not the project.
-This earns Blue Ocean trust and gives you approach signals for every team member.
+This earns Natural Blue Ocean trust and gives you approach signals for every team member.

 5. Follow through.
 When you say you'll do something, do it.
 This earns trust across all four approaches because reliability is universal.